-The WfOH Network maintains a zero-tolerance policy toward any form of SEAH.
+The Women for One Health Network maintains a zero-tolerance policy toward any form of sexual exploitation, abuse, or harassment (SEAH).
 All members, staff, contractors, volunteers, and partners are expected to act professionally and uphold the highest standards of conduct.